panzerdp/dmitripavlutin.com/content/posts/121-react-useref-guide/index.md

 [Try the demo.](https://codesandbox.io/s/logging-button-clicks-state-nzzuk?file=/src/App.js)

 Open the demo and click the button.
-Each time you click, you will see in console the message `'I rendered!'` &mdash; that each time the state is updated, the component re-renders.
+Each time you click, you will see in the console the message `'I rendered!'` &mdash; that each time the state is updated, the component re-renders.

 So, the 2 main differences between state and references:

-1. Updating state does trigger component re-rendering, while updating a reference doesn't.
+1. Updating state does trigger component re-rendering while updating a reference doesn't.

-2. The state update is asynchronous (the state variable is updated after re-rendering), while the reference is update synchornously (the updated value is available right away)
+2. The state update is asynchronous (the state variable is updated after re-rendering), while the reference updates synchronously (the updated value is available right away)

-From a higher point of view, references are used to store infrastructure data of the component, while state stores information that is directly rendered on the screen.
+From a higher point of view, references are used to store infrastructure data of the component, while the state stores information that is directly rendered on the screen.

 ### 1.2 Use case: implementing a stopwatch

 The things you can store inside a reference are infrastructure information that involves some kind of side-effect.
-For example, you can store into a reference the timer ids, different kind of pointers (e.g. socket ids).
+For example, you can store into a reference the timer ids, different kinds of pointers (e.g. socket ids).

 The following component `Stopwatch` starts a `setInterval()` timer function that increases each second the counter of a stopwatch.